-[Insert municipality name] Chester Borough is located entirely within finsert Preservation Area and/or Planning Area] (Finsert Figure number) the Highlands Planning Area (Figure 1).
+The Borough of Stanhope[Insert municipality name] is located within the Planning Area (see Figure 1). /insert Preservation Area and/or Planning Area[\(insert Figure number]).

 Land Use Capability Map Series

 The Highlands Act requires that the RMP include a land use capability map and a comprehensive statement of policies for planning and managing the development and use of land based upon the results of the Council's resource assessment and smart growth analysis.
 The RMP requires that future land use in the Highlands Region be guided by the RMP's Land Use Capability Map (LUCM) Series.
 The LUCM Series includes components necessary to protect the natural, scenic and other Highlands resources, including but not limited to, agriculture, forests, wetlands, stream corridors, steep slopes, and critical habitat for flora and fauna.